Mario675/chapter-to-file/README.md

 # chapter-to-file
+Nintendo video with chapters can be converted into individual songs that you can playlist yourself on vlc mobile.
+Run this script with caution, I haven't tested it in a while, and I don't understand it enough right now.
+It's been five months since I looked at this.
+If it works, enjoy it.
 You need a linux distribution to run this.
 Tested on Manjaro Linux x86_64.
 I also considered the name youtube playlist splitter, because it turns those wonderful video game music videos into individual files.
 Also, I put this in there so that you'd find it.
 ## How to execute:
 Disclaimer: I'm a good guy, but you shouldn't just blindly run any script on the internet.
 Maybe take a read first.
 Make sure it doesn't rm -rf / your directory.
 Or does a cypher to descrypt obscured code.
 And so on.